janogonzalez/priorityqueuejs/Readme.md

 Enqueues the `element` at the priority queue and returns its new size.

+### PriorityQueue#forEach(fn)

+Executes `fn` on each element.
+Just be careful to not modify the priorities, since the queue won't reorder itself.

 ### PriorityQueue#isEmpty()

 Returns whether the priority queue is empty or not.